U.S. economy stumbles in first quarter as weather, low energy prices weigh

 Gross domestic product expanded at an only 0.2 percent annual rate, the Commerce Department said on Wednesday.
 That was a big step down from the fourth quarter's 2.2 percent pace and marked the weakest reading in a year.

-A strong dollar and a now-resolved labour dispute at normally busy West Coast ports also slammed growth, the government said.
+A strong dollar and a now-resolved labor dispute at normally busy West Coast ports also slammed growth, the government said.

 While there are signs the economy is pulling out of the soft patch, the lack of a vigorous growth rebound has convinced investors the U.S. Federal Reserve will wait until late this year to start hiking interest rates.